Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have played as the favorite in three of their past 10 games and have won one of those contests.
+- The Guardians have played as the favorite in four of their past 10 games and have won two of those contests.

-- In their last 10 games with a total, the Guardians and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Guardians and their opponents are 5-4-1 when it comes to hitting the over.

 Guardians Betting Records & Stats

-- The Guardians have won 48% of the games this season when they were favored on the moneyline (12-13).
+- The Guardians have won 13 of the 26 games they were the moneyline favorite this season (50%).

-- Based on this matchup's moneyline, the Guardians have an implied win probability of 55.6%.

-- Cleveland has combined with opponents to hit the over on the total 17 times this season for a 17-25-3 record against the over/under.
+- In the 46 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 17 times (17-26-3).

 - The Guardians have had a run line set for only one matchup this season, and they did not cover.